Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: EF Hessian derivation

-The second condition can be easily verified by noting that this expression only depends on the matrix $Q_t$ at pose $t$ and the contribution from other poses at $t' \neq t$ vanishes after the first differentiation. \end{proof}
+The condition (\ref{eq_hessian_zero}) can be easily verified by noting that this expression only depends on the matrix $Q_t$ at pose $t$ and the contribution from other poses at $t' \neq t$ vanishes after the first differentiation.

+The second part is a modification from \cite{liu2022efficient} adapted to the homogeneous formulation in order to obtain the derivative of the plane $\frac{\partial \pi^{\top}}{\partial\xi_j}$.
+To this end, we must consider the factorization of the {\em accumulated matrix} $Q$ as